Rollback proposed for Michelle Obama school lunch guidelines

 “For many children, the food they eat at school is their only access to healthy, nutritious meals,” he said.

+The American Heart Association said the rule would “put children’s health at risk.”

+“Healthy school meals help combat childhood obesity and poor cardiovascular health, but they also help establish a foundation for a lifetime of healthy behaviors,” the group said.

-As first lady, Obama championed healthier school meals as part of her “Let’s Move” campaign.
+As first lady, Obama championed healthier school meals as part of the “Let’s Move” campaign.

+“With one in three of our kids on track to have diabetes, it’s unconscionable that the Trump administration would do the bidding of the potato and junk food industries,” Kass said.

 The 2010 Health, Hunger-Free Kids Act set nutrition standards for school meals, requiring schools to offer fruits and vegetables and more whole-grain foods and to limit calories, fat and sodium.